What Is Piggybacking Credit?

 Is Piggybacking Credit Legal?

 The Equal Lending Act (12 CFR § 1002.6 (b) (6)) states the following: “In evaluating the creditworthiness of an applicant, a creditor shall consider the history, when available of accounts designated as accounts that the applicant and the applicants spouse are permitted to use or for which both are contractually liable.”
 In other words, scoring models need to count into their scoring models the history from any account of which the applicant is an AU, as long as the primary cardholder is the applicant’s spouse.
 The problem is that scoring models have no way of knowing if the primary cardholder is a spouse or not.
 So for that reason, they will count in any AU account, no matter if it’s a spouse or not.
-(There are banks who won’t report AU accounts to the credit bureaus if they know that the primary cardholder is not a spouse.
+(There are banks who won’t report AU accounts to the credit bureaus if they know that the primary cardholder is not a spouse (Chase).
 In such a case, being an AU to a non-spouse account would not help you build credit).

 Knowingly changing accurate information on your credit report in order to qualify for a loan that you’re really not eligible for, can be a fraud.
 But getting added as an AU to an account, even if you’re not really the primary card holder’s spouse, (or if you just paid a piggybacking credit company to add you to a good aged account) is not illegal.
 You did not do anything illegitimate, as the information that is being reported to the credit bureaus is 100 percent accurate.
 You’re being reported to be an AU on account number xxxxx.
 You never stated if this account is your spouse’s or not; neither did you specifically mention if you’re responsible for the payments or not.
 It’s not your fault that the scoring models decided to use this account to calculate your score.
 You never asked them to do it, nor do you need to know anything about that.

-I hope this helps you understand the differences between Piggybacking and Seasonal Trade Lines.
 Let me just add this: I am not an attorney, so for any legal advice please consult a licensed attorney.

 Want to ask me credit questions?
 You can enter them in the comments or email me at [email protected]